google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 implement their own styles to respond to a user’s touch, you should override these defaults when you've added your own styles.

-Warning: Only override browser styles if you are implementing your own!
+Caution: Only override browser styles if you are implementing your own!

 ##### Override Tap Highlight Styles